 This has to be my favorite DIY project I’ve ever done!
-I took a pretty blah corner wall in my living room and made it into a focal point.
-This was a weekend project because of the drying time needed.
+I took a pretty blah corner wall in my living room and made a DIY faux brick wall!
+This is a weekend project because of the drying time needed.

 STEP 1: Taping The Wall